The Common Internet File System (CIFS) Browser Protocol makes the following possible:

 Share the processing load of enumerating the services available in the network across different servers.

 In the context of the CIFS Browser Protocol, browsing is a process for discovering servers that offer particular services.
-To provide those services, browser servers may assume different roles in their lifetimes and can dynamically switch between these roles.
+To provide those services, browser servers can assume different roles in their lifetimes and can dynamically switch between these roles.

 Clients of browser servers are of three types: